IITK-CGS/platipus-site/README.md

 The pdfs for the publications can themselves be placed in [./static/](./static/) directory or an appropriate sub-directory.

-## 4. How to customize how the People page is displayed?
+## 4. How to change or customize how the People page is displayed?

 The People page is generated using [./content/people.md](./content/people.md).
 This uses current\_members.html and past\_members.html shortcodes in [./layouts/shortcodes/](./layouts/shortcodes/).

 These shortcodes in turn use the current\_member.html and past\_member.html partials at [./layouts/partials/](./layouts/partials/).

-## 5. How to customize the entries on the Publications page?
+## 5. How to change or customize how the entries on the Publications page look?

-The Publications pages are generated using the by_year.md and by_topic.md pages in [./content/publications/](./content/publications/) directory.
+The Publications pages are generated using the by\_year.md and by\_topic.md pages in [./content/publications/](./content/publications/) directory.
 These respectively rely on

 1. The templating code: by-year.html and by-topic.html shortcodes in [./layouts/shortcodes/](./layouts/shortcodes/) in the shortcodes and the partial [./layouts/partials/pub-entry.html](./layouts/partials/pub-entry.html).
 2. The data in [./raw-data/publications/publications.bib](./raw-data/publications/publications.bib).
 Modifying this is discussed in Q3 above.